 - With US equity markets plunging this week, financial news media has been quick to point out movement in the bond market as the key catalyst.

 - Certain measures of the US Treasury yield curve have started to invert, sparking fears that the US economy is heading towards a recession within the next two years.

-- However, the two key yield spreads that traders need to watch – the 3m5s and 2s10s – have yet to invert, so recession fears should be contained for now.
+- However, the key yield spread that traders should watch – the 3m10s – has yet to invert, so recession fears should be contained for now.